kuzudb/cypher-vs-sql-workshop/README.md

 # TMLS 2024 Workshop

-This repo provided the code for the Toronto Machine Learning Summit 2024 Workshop held in Toronto, titled *Kùzu - A fast, scalable graph database for analytical queries*.
+This repo provides the code for the Toronto Machine Learning Summit 2024 Workshop held in Toronto, titled "*Kùzu - A fast, scalable graph database for analytical queries*".

 [Kùzu](https://github.com/kuzudb/kuzu)
 is an embedded graph database built for query speed and scalability.
 It is optimized for handling complex join-heavy analytical workloads on very large graphs.
 It implements the property graph data model via a Cypher query language interface.
+At the end of this workshop, you'll take away some insights into how to use Kùzu for graph analysis and machine learning tasks, and also see how easy it is to use!

 ## Workshop Outline